Ridensium/jamipy/docs/docs/link.md

 ## link

-publick class for Link (hyperlink) widget
+module for Link (hyperlink) widget class
 Label based, with more styling by default and url keyword as well

 ## *class*:  Link()